| | |

 Surfaces You Can Marble

-There are many items you can choose to marble and we have tried a lot of them.
-Consider using this painting technique on a variety of the following surfaces.
+You can choose many items to marble, and we have tried many of them.
+Consider using this painting technique on a variety of surfaces.

 • Glass: old jars, cups and vases